CodeYellowBV/backbone-crux/README.md

 #backbone-crux

-Simpel but unmissable additions to Backbone.
+Simpel but unmissable additions to Backbone, Backbone.Paginator and Marionette.
 These include adding extra events to sync and sensible default for Backbone.Paginator.

 ##Changelog